leonardean/ImgUpload/IOT_Blue_Print.md

 ```
 In `callback` function, user **Access Token** can be locally stored and used for faster login next time.
 For more information on auto access token login, please click [HERE](http://documentation.kii.com/en/starts/cloudsdk/managing-users/accesstoken/).

-Practically, one device might be shared to be used by multiple users (apps).
-Also, one app can map to multiple wearable devices.
-In order to make sure that correct data can be retrieved by user and by device, a server extension function that modifies the ACL of each newly registrated user's **User Scope Bucket** used for data storage needs to be executed when a user is created.
+In order to make sure that correct data can be retrieved by user and by device as previously mentioned, a server extension function that modifies the ACL of each newly registrated user's **User Scope Bucket** (used for environmental data storage) needs to be executed when a user is created.
 A [Hook](http://documentation.kii.com/en/guides/serverextension/managing_servercode/#serverhook) for **Server Triggered Execution** is therefore used.
 ```
 {
   "kiicloud://users": [